isc-projects/stork/doc/user/install.rst

 In rare cases, reading or writing to the database may hang.
 This can be caused by a temporary network issue, or by misconfiguration of the proxy server switching the connection between different database instances.
-These situations are rare, but users have reported that Kea sometimes hangs while performing database IO operations.
+These situations are rare, but theoretically, it is possible that Stork sometimes may hang while performing database IO operations.
+Nobody reported it yet but we reproduced this issue in our system tests.
 Setting appropriate timeout values can mitigate such issues.

 PostgreSQL exposes two distinct connection options to configure the read and write timeouts.
 Stork's corresponding read-timeout and write-timeout configuration parameters specify the timeouts: ``--db-read-timeout`` (the